borbit/node-leaderboard/README.md

   - `incr(member, score, [λ])`

     Increments the score of a member by provided value and ranks it in the leaderboard.
-Decrements if the provided value is negative.
+Decrements if negative.

         board.incr('borbit', 42, function(err) {
           // no arguments except err